premAI-io/dev-portal/blog/2023-11-06-towards-censorship-resistant-architecture/index.md

 On the other hand, consumer hardware will be more and more powerful.
 They are probably able to run bigger and bigger models.

-> Similar as above, at Prem Labs we cannot wait that hardware gets better and better of few magnitudes orders before delivering quality to our end users.
-It's all about balance and bets and even if things are going crazily fast, still ChatGPT needs 175B Parameters to be the model that it is now.
-Assuming averagely 1GiB per RAM for each 1B Parameters, we are talking about 175GiB of Memory in order to run the state of the art known model.
-Obviously, even the best consumer device is far from years to be able to have this amount of memory and we really cannot this to happen.
+> Similarly, at Prem Labs we cannot wait till hardware gets better by few orders of magnitude before delivering quality to our end users.
+For us it's all about balance and bets and even if things are going crazily fast, still ChatGPT needs 175B Parameters to be the model that it is now.
+Assuming on average 1GiB of VRAM for each 1B Parameters, we are talking about 175GiB of GPU Memory in order to run the state of the art known model.
+Obviously, even the best consumer device is far from years to have this amount of memory.

 ## Twitter vs. Reality